MatheweB/pyfreeform/wiki/guide/12-animation.md

 <figcaption>A curved connection drawing and undrawing itself between two dots.</figcaption>
 </figure>

-!!! tip "Delayed draw + opacity"
+!!! tip "Delayed draw"
-    When using `.draw()` with a `delay`, the stroke is hidden via `stroke-dashoffset` — but round line caps can still produce tiny visible dots at endpoints.
-For a clean entrance, pair it with `opacity=0` and a fade:
+    When using `.draw()` with a `delay`, the stroke is fully hidden during the wait — then the draw begins on schedule.
+Pair it with a fade for a smooth entrance:

     ```python
     conn = d1.connect(d2, color="skyblue", width=2, opacity=0.0)